IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 [...]
 </pre>

-This output shows that the Cloudant package provides multiple actions, e.g. `read` and `write`, and a trigger *feed* called `changes`.
-The `changes` feed causes triggers to be fired when documents are added to the specified Cloudant database.
+The output shows that the `/whisk.system/cloudant` package provides multiple actions, e.g. `read` and `write`, and a trigger *feed* called `changes`.
+The `changes` feed causes triggers to be fired when documents are added to the specified *Cloudant* database.

-The Cloudant package also defines the parameters `username`, `password`, `host`, and `port`.
+The package also defines the parameters `username`, `password`, `host`, and `port`.
 These parameters must be specified for the actions and feeds to be meaningful.
-The parameters allow the actions to operate on a specific Cloudant account.
+The parameters allow the actions to operate on a specific *Cloudant* account.

 One way to access the actions in this package is by binding to them (you could alternatively access the package directly, of course).
 Bindings create a reference to the given package in your namespace.
 The advantage is that they allow you to access actions by typing `myUtil/actionName` instead of `/whisk.system/utils/actionName` every time.

+Now, let's use a set of actions that are shipped with the package `/whisk.system/utils`.

+Are you able to find out what is contained in this package?

-Just run the following command:
+To create a binding run the following command:

 <pre>
 $ wsk package bind /whisk.system/utils myUtil
 <b>ok:</b> created binding <b>myUtil</b>
 </pre>

-You now have access to the following actions:
+This gives you access to the following actions:
 * `myUtil/cat`: Action to transform lines of text into a *JSON* array
 * `myUtil/head`: Action to return the first element in an array
 * `myUtil/sort`: Action to sort an array of text